Leon Hess Business School

 The M.B.A. program is designed to develop a comprehensive background in the theory and practice of business management decision-making and concentrates on contemporary managerial responsibilities in a dynamic environment.
 All curricula underscore the complexity and diversity of managerial decisions in the global economy.
 Instruction in small-size classes stresses close contact with faculty and promotes collaborative work.

 Within the LHBS are two Centers of Distinction.

 - The first is the Kislak Real Estate Institute.
-The Institute is the sole provider of both undergraduate and graduate academic credit- bearing real estate education in the State of New Jersey.
+The Institute is the first such program to provide an undergraduate academic credit- bearing real estate education in the State of New Jersey.

 - The second, the Center for Entrepreneurship is directed by Dr. Joseph McManus of the Management and Decision Sciences Department.
 The Center has been nationally recognized for its innovative teaching in the field of entrepreneurship and product designs.

 The School of Business is most fortunate to have two professors who are endowed Chairs.